nampluskr/deep-learning-with-python/README.md

 # Deep learning with python

-Deep learning codes to the same model in numpy, pytorch, tensorflow, keras and sklearn.
+Python codes to the same deep learning model in numpy, pytorch, tensorflow, keras and sklearn.

 ## Open source deep learning libraries in python
 <table>